gperdrizet/stegosaurus/docs/whitepaper.md

 ```

 - The Gradio server runs in the main process.
 Each button click submits a `Job` to the shared `job_queue` and blocks on a per-job `result_queue`.
-- Worker processes each load the model once on startup and then loop, consuming jobs and writing results back to the per-job queue.
+- Worker processes each load the model once on startup and then loop, consuming jobs and writing results to a shared `response_queue`; a dispatcher thread in the main process routes each result to the correct per-job reply queue.
 - The `WorkerManager` background thread polls the queue depth every `SCALE_INTERVAL` seconds and spawns or removes workers to match load, subject to the `MAX_MEMORY` budget.
 - After loading, each worker reports its actual memory footprint so `WorkerManager` can refine the `max_workers` calculation.